 2. Funds are needed to pay for medical care or some other expense.

 Faced with financial changes or hardships, selling your policy to recoup the equity you have built over the years is a viable option to fund a large expense.
 A few examples of this could include paying for assisted living, cancer treatments, medical bills, or premiums on another existing policy.
 Whatever you may need a lump sum of cash to fund, it is up to you how you spend your cash payment.
 There are no obligations or qualifications to how the payout is spent.
 How can a life settlement help you, you may ask?
 The opportunities are endless.

 3. You want to re-invest the equity you’ve built to take advantage of a better opportunity.

-You may want to recapture the dollars you’ve paid over the years into your life insurance policy and invest in a business, purchase a new home, pay off a debt or tax liability, purchase an income-generating annuity or take advantage of another opportunity where the equity built in your policy could better serve you.
+You may want to recapture the dollars you have paid over the years into your life insurance policy and invest it in a new avenue.
+This could include investing in a new business, purchasing a new home, paying off a debt or tax liability, purchasing an income-generating annuity, or taking advantage of another opportunity where the equity built in your policy could better serve you.

 4. Your life circumstances have changed

 As we move through the various stages of life, many individuals find they simply no longer need a life insurance policy.
-Life changes, including divorce, retirement, the absence of an estate tax burden or your beneficiaries no longer needing the policy benefits are also reasons to consider selling a policy.
+Life changes, like divorce, retirement, the absence of an estate tax burden, or your beneficiaries no longer needing the policy benefits.

 To learn more about if this is the right option for you, use our confidential Online Options Tool or call us at (800) 561-4148 to speak to a live representative.